The Cornwall We Want

 Communities can breathe and thrive.

-by Jennie, almost 4 years ago
+by Jennie, over 4 years ago

 With the total absence of incomers, reduced traffic and congestion It was like going back to the sweet days of childhood when it was safe, and relatively uncrowdead.
 I believe this was felt by many and the wonderful (and old fashioned) support networks had room to thrive.
 We have had a long period of push for growth, greed and materialism, which I think has given a greater gap between those seen to be winners, but only financially, where the real winners are those who have a great sense of community and care for others.